Signup and create a free PolyScale account here. There is a free tier and no credit card is required.

 New Cache button in the upper right of the caches dashboard and enter the hostname and port of the database you wish to connect to.

-To connect to the origin database via PolyScale simply update any client connection strings to use:
+To connect to the origin database via PolyScale simply update any client applications as follows:

-These credentials can can be found within the
+The Cache ID can be found under the

-foobar, the username to connect via PolyScale would be
+foobar, the database username to connect via PolyScale would be